EhRom/Puffix.ImageTools/README.md

 Two actions are available:

 - Convert SVG images to PNG image files
-- Change the foregound color of an image to a single color, and eventually the background color.
+- Change the foregound color of an image to a **single color**, and eventually the background color.
+- Convert PNG images to Icons

 The settings of this console application are available in the `appSettings.json` file:

 |Parameter|Type|Description|